kassi/rails-devise-graphql/README.md

 Protect your app and only allow specific domains to access your API.
 Set `CLIENT_URL=` in `.env` to your prefered client.
 If you need advanced options please change the CORS settings here `config/initializers/cors.rb`.

 ### 6. App server
-The app uses [Puma](https://github.com/puma/puma) as the web serber.
+The app uses [Puma](https://github.com/puma/puma) as the web server.
 It is a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications in development and production.

 ### 7. Testing